8. FOR HOW LONG DO WE STORE YOUR PERSONAL DATA

 - Any public or enforcement authority such as The Mauritius Revenue Authority, Registrar of Companies, Stock Exchange of Mauritius Ltd, Financial Services Commission in Mauritius or such similar authorities abroad to comply with our legal obligation, or in case of a court, administrative or governmental order.

 10. HOW WE USE YOUR PERSONAL DATA FOR MARKETING PURPOSES

-With your express consent, we may send you occasional notifications of new products and services from our company or those of ENL Group only, or important product updates, special offers and promotions.
-When you subscribe to receive email communications, we may track the actions you have taken regarding the emails, such as whether you opened the mail, or clicked on a specific link or your location when you opened the mail based on IP address.
+With your express consent, we may send you occasional notifications and/or communications regarding products and services, from our company or those of ENL Group only, or important product updates, special offers and promotions.
+When you subscribe to receive email communications, we may track, such as through cookies, the actions you have taken regarding the emails, such as whether you opened the mail, or clicked on a specific link or your location when you opened the mail based on IP address.
 We may then use your Contact Data, Technical, Usage and Profile Data to form a view on what we think may be of interest to you.
 This is how we decide, which services and promotions may be of interest for you.
 We may also send you marketing material where you have requested a quote or information about our product and/services, entered into a contractual relationship, participated in a competition with us or subscribing on our website.

 11. WHAT ARE YOUR RIGHTS IN RESPECT OF MARKETING COMMUNICATIONS

 You may object to our processing of your personal data for direct marketing purposes.
 You may do so by not ticking certain opt-in boxes on the forms we use to collect your personal data, or by utilising the unsubscribe link such as in e-mails we send to you, or by having your personal data removed from our database at any time by contacting us.